vstoppe/k3os-workspace/Readme.md

 `virsh console k3s-m1`

+`cat /etc/rancher/k3s/k3s.yaml`

-Copy the content of cat /etc/rancher/k3s/k3s.yaml to your local kube config file.
-Rename the containing server url from 127.0.1 to the real hostname
+to your local kube config file.
+Rename the inherited server url from 127.0.1 to the real hostname.